hideaway94696/Caden_BlueStampPortfolio/index.md

 ```
 # Schematics
 ![image](https://github.com/user-attachments/assets/e0ed54cf-292d-4fa4-9275-32e36ba7ce25)
+Figure 2: Flex Sensor detached from breadboard but still connected.
+Accelerometer attached and wired to breadboard.
 ```
 ```
 The goal of my second milestone was to attach all the major components onto the knee brace.
 Throughout the process, I encountered a number of technical challenges that required troubleshooting and iterative problem-solving.